er-ri/cheatsheets/README.md

 `Apache Spark` -> An open-source unified analytics engine for **large-scale** data processing.
 `Object2Vec` -> A general-purpose neural **embedding** algorithm that is highly customizable.
 It can learn **low-dimensional** dense embeddings of *high-dimensional* objects.
 `Semantic segmentation` -> Supervised, Categorize each **pixel** in an image into a class or object.
 `Amazon SageMaker Object Detection` -> MXNet algorithm detects and **classifies** objects in images using a single deep neural network.
+Require code development.
 `Amazon Rekognition` -> Offers pre-trained and customizable computer vision (CV) capabilities to **extract** information(*metadata*) and insights from your images and videos. **Celebrity** detection(Note: can't handle the very specific classification task)
 `Random Cut Forest` -> unsupervised, detect **anomalous** data points within a data set.
 `Elasticsearch(Amazon)` -> A distributed, RESTful *search* and *analytics* engine capable of addressing a growing number of use cases.
 Individual **server** required.